mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 %}

 {% include verse.html
+text="From the wilderness and this Lebanon even to the great river, the river Euphrates, all the land of the Hittites, and to **the great sea toward the going down of the sun**, shall be your border." verse="Joshua 1:4"
+%}

+{% include verse.html
 text="The **west border was to the shore of the great sea**.
 This is the border of the children of Judah according to their families." verse="Joshua 15:12"
 %}